mikeroyal/Developer-Handbook/README.md

 [View License](https://github.com/mikeroyal/Developer-Handbook/blob/main/README.md#license)

 **Note 1**: This Developer handbook will be continuously updated and improved with new topics, diagrams, code samples, and other content throughout 2021 & beyond.
+This handook will also be available in other document formats such as PDF, [AsciiDoc](https://asciidoc.org) using [Asciidoctor](https://asciidoctor.org) and [MkDocs](https://www.mkdocs.org/), which is a fast and simple  static site generator that's geared towards building project documentation.

 **Note 2**: You can easily convert this markdown file to a PDF in [VSCode](https://code.visualstudio.com/) using this handy extension [Markdown PDF](https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf).